Detection dogs

 Wietse

-Dogs are more mobile than humans, allowing them to be deployed in challenging terrains.
-Their exceptional sense of smell enables them to detect things much better than humans, even those that are not always visible.
-Additionally, research has shown that search dogs outperform other search methods in up to 90% of cases.
-Dogs can be trained to detect multiple scents, up to 20 different scents.
+Dogs are more mobile than humans, allowing them to operate in challenging terrains.
+Their exceptional sense of smell enables them to detect things that are often invisible to humans.
+Research shows that search dogs outperform other methods in up to 90% of cases.
+Additionally, dogs can be trained to recognize up to 20 or more different scents.

-While some volunteers are already engaged in deploying ecological search dogs, there hasn't been a comprehensive network established yet.
-Many organizations are unaware of the potential of search dogs, resulting in their underutilization compared to other countries where they are frequently and successfully deployed.
+Although some volunteers are already using ecological detection dogs, further professionalisation and development is needed.
+Many organizations are still unaware of the potential of search dogs, leading to their underutilization.
+Belgium needs to catch up with other countries where these dogs are frequently and successfully deployed.